UBC puts sustainability at the heart of teaching, learning and research, operations and infrastructure, and community.

 UBC is a place where people live, work, and learn together among the natural beauty, buildings, landscapes, and engaging public spaces found across our campuses.

-Co-hosted by the University of British Columbia and the City of Vancouver, the conference convenes leading higher-education organizations to explore how city-campus collaborations can advance climate action and sustainability.
-Over 140 delegates from 79 universities across 30 countries attended this year's event.
+Co-hosted by the University of British Columbia and the City of Vancouver, the conference convened leading higher-education organizations to explore how city-campus collaborations can advance climate action and sustainability.
+Over 140 delegates from 79 universities across 30 countries attended the conference.

 34 per cent reduction in GHG emissions from 2007 levels achieved at Vancouver campus